-These failure-to-appear warrants can be prosecuted as a separate offense with additional penalties on top of those for the original issue.
-If the initial crime you were charged with is classified as a petty offense or misdemeanor, then a Failure to Appear will be a class 1 misdemeanor.
-If the initial crime you were charged with is classified as a felony, then a Failure to Appear will be a class 5 felony.
+These failure-to-appear warrants can be prosecuted as a separate offense with additional penalties on top of those for the original charge.
+If the initial crime you were charged with is classified as a petty offense or misdemeanor, then the failure to appear charge will be a Class 1 misdemeanor.
+If the initial crime you were charged with is classified as a felony, then the failure to appear charge will be a Class 5 felony.

-Once the police obtain this warrant, they will likely proceed to your office, home, or other location you are known to frequent to bring you to jail.
+Once the police obtain an arrest warrant, they will likely proceed to your office, home, or other location you are known to frequent to bring you to jail.
 In many cases, you will be placed in handcuffs in front of anyone present, which can result in serious consequences no matter how your case proceeds.